 What is a complaint?

 An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation or its representatives affecting an individual customer or group of customers.

 Please let us know right away if you are unhappy with our service.

 You can make your complaint by:

 - visiting your local office

 - writing to Catalyst Housing, Ealing Gateway, 26–30 Uxbridge Road, London W5 2AU

 - Completing our complaints and suggestions form

-You may ask another person (such as a friend, local councillor, MP or solicitor) to act as an advocate so that they can both make the complaint on your behalf and/or represent you throughout the process.
+You may ask another person (such as a friend, local councillor or MP) to act as an advocate so that they can make the complaint on your behalf and/or represent you throughout the process.